 But being more pivotal brings its own challenges.
 The days of the legal team being tolerated for its quirky, non-mainstream methods are long gone.
 While lawyers undertake a unique function in any organisation, they’re expected to not only adopt standardised systems of delivery and reporting but to also consistently look at how they might respond more efficiently, without sacrificing quality.

-And this is where technology can play a big part.
-Here are five areas where technology can (and is) helping legal teams’ work smarter:
+Here are eight areas where technology can (and is) helping legal teams’ work smarter:

 1. Contract and document management automation